-The hardware on the back must consist of a wire attached to the frame between one-third and one-quarter of the way down the sides of the piece so it lays flat against the gallery wall.
+The hardware on the back must consist of a wire attached to the frame between one-third or one-quarter of the way down the sides of the piece so it lays flat against the gallery wall.
 Do not use saw-tooth hangers or other hanging methods.
 No artwork will be displayed on an easel unless it is part of the artwork.

 Unframed, stretched canvas pieces are acceptable as long as they are ready to hang with wire hangers and the sides are given appropriate attention and care.
 The sides of your canvas will be visible and need to be treated as carefully as the rest of the piece.
 If your piece requires a different presentation or hanging method, please contact the Exhibition Manager directly to discuss it.
 Exceptions can be made only if it is intentional, necessary, and approved by the FAC staff.

 We require this so that the exhibition as a whole looks professional and inviting.
 Thoughtful framing & presentation are just as important as the artwork itself.
 We will maintain our gallery standards both for our own credibility as a fine arts gallery and in an effort to present your work as well as possible to our visitors.
 We appreciate and respect your work and have these rules to ensure they are viewed in the best manner possible.

 How should I package my artwork for shipping?

 The higher the quality of your packing materials, the higher the likelihood of your artwork arriving with no damage.
 Not only is damaged work unable to be included in our exhibitions, we recognize your artwork is one-of-a-kind and extremely valuable to us all!